nshift/github-guidelines/README.md

 ### Categories

 Labels should help reviewers to quickly get information about the reviewing effort.
-Labels should be categorized to provide the same amount of information for each issue.
+Labels should be regrouped into categories to provide consistent information about every issue.
 Issues cannot have more than one label from the same category.

 **Preferred:**
 ```markdown